microsoft/Olive/docs/source/design/dataset.md

         }
     }
     ```
-    - Quantization: requires a set of calibration dataset, for different pass, there might be different calibration datasets.
+    - Quantization: A set of calibration datasets is required, and different calibration datasets may be necessary for different passes.
     ```json
     "quantization": {
         "type": "OnnxQuantization",